Hydrocodone/ibuprofen: Breastfeeding

 Hydrocodone and ibuprofen are excreted in breast milk, so appropriate caution should be taken when prescribing to breastfeeding mothers.

 Special populations

 There is no evidence to support altered pharmacokinetic properties due to differences in gender or age.
 However, this drug combination has not been tested in children.

 Adverse effects

 The side effects for hydrocodone/ibuprofen are a combination of the side effects of the component drugs.
-Side effects experienced in more than 10% of the population taking the drug include: headache, drowsiness, dizziness, constipation, nausea, and dyspepsia.
+Side effects experienced in more than 10% of the population taking the combination include: headache, dizziness, constipation, nausea, and dyspepsia.

-In the US, the label for hydrocodone/ibuprofen contains a black box warning about addiction, abuse, and misuse.
+In the US, the prescription label for hydrocodone/ibuprofen contains a boxed warning about addiction, abuse, and misuse.

 Pharmacology

 Pharmacokinetics

-The two active components of the drug, ibuprofen and hydrocodone, do not affect each other's absorption characteristics or other pharmacokinetic parameters.
+The two active components of the medication, ibuprofen and hydrocodone, do not affect each other's absorption characteristics or other pharmacokinetic parameters.
 After an oral dose, the peak level of hydrocodone in the blood is reached 1.7 hours after administration.
 The blood levels of ibuprofen peak 1.8 hours after oral administration.